schlotterer/disable-shortcode-pasting/README.md

 # disable-shortcode-pasting
 Prevents automatic shortcode blocks from being inserted when pasting into plain text blocks like paragraphs or headings.

-=== Disable Shortcode Pasting in Plain Text Blocks ===
+## Disable Shortcode Pasting in Plain Text Blocks
-Contributors: yourusername
+Contributors: guerilladesigns
-Tags: shortcode, paste, block editor, gutenberg, content Requires at least: 5.0
+Tags: shortcode, paste, block editor, gutenberg, content Requires at least: 6.5
-Tested up to: 6.2
+Tested up to: 6.6.1
 Stable tag: 1.0
-Requires PHP: 7.0
+Requires PHP: 8.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-== Description ==
+## Description
 Prevents automatic shortcode blocks from being inserted when pasting into plain text blocks like paragraphs, headings, and quotes in the block editor.

-== Installation ==
+## Installation
 1. Upload the plugin files to the `/wp-content/plugins/disable-shortcode-pasting` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. That’s it!
 The plugin works automatically in the background.

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-= Will this affect the functionality of my shortcodes? = No, shortcodes will still function normally on the front end.
+### Will this affect the functionality of my shortcodes?
+- No, shortcodes will still function normally on the front end.
 The plugin only changes how they behave when pasted in the block editor.

-== Screenshots ==
-1. Example of a pasted shortcode remaining inline in a paragraph block.

-== Changelog ==
+### Changelog
 = 1.0 =
 * Initial release.